shinsean/JLoxPlus/README.md

-# YAJLox
+# JLoxPlus
-Yet Another JLox implementation, an implementation of the Lox language specifications in Java derived from the Nystrom JLox implementation.
+JLoxPlus, an interpreter written in Java implementing the Lox language specifications derived from the Nystrom JLox implementation.